joegreene/Spring-2014-CS-Lab--SI-/Week 12/README.md

 These are all listed under their relevant note pages.

 ### Extra Challenges
-If you haven't yet, check out the File IO notes listed above.
+If you haven't yet, check out the File IO notes listed above (incomplete though).

 If the schedule allows it, we might be able to make a game of [tic-tac-toe](#http://xoax.net/cpp/crs/console/lessons/Lesson9/) together.
 If you end up somehow finishing all the other material on this page, you can try this tutorial out.
 It's a video tutorial, however, so you'll have to either find another elsewhere